unrealwork/atsd-use-cases/chart-of-the-day/ny-employment/README.md

 Running New York City is a big business.
 In fact, according to [data](https://catalog.data.gov/dataset/jobs-by-industry) released by the State of New York that tracks employment figures by industry, the top two industries are partially staffed or entirely staffed by government employees and the third position is sure to include government staffers on the payroll as well.
-That's big news considering the state's annual budget for the current fiscal year (2017) was ranked second in the union at a whopping [$153 billion dollars](https://www.nysenate.gov/newsroom/articles/senate-passes-2017-18-state-budget-protects-taxpayers-provides-record-investments) and the City of New York has its own [local budget](http://council.nyc.gov/budget/) that totals about half that number as well.
+That is big news considering the annual budget for the current fiscal year (2017) of the state ranked second in the union at a whopping [$153 billion dollars](https://www.nysenate.gov/newsroom/articles/senate-passes-2017-18-state-budget-protects-taxpayers-provides-record-investments) and the City of New York has its own [local budget](http://council.nyc.gov/budget/) that totals about half that number as well.
 New York City and State officials have stood behind the expansion and implementation of the Affordable Care Act